Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: The almost canonical property for model sets

 \section{{\textbf{The almost canonical property for model sets}}}

 We wish to define here the almost canonical property on a model set.
-To this end we restrict ourselves to real cut $\&$ project scheme $(\mathbb{R}^n, \Sigma , \mathbb{R}^d)$, and we ask the window $W$ to be a $n$-dimensional \textit{compact convex polytope} of the internal space $\mathbb{R}^n$.
+To this end we restrict ourselves to real cut and project scheme $(\mathbb{R}^n, \Sigma , \mathbb{R}^d)$, and we ask the window $W$ to be a $n$--dimensional \textit{compact convex polytope} of the internal space $\mathbb{R}^n$.
 The definition of almost canonical model sets will be derived from a corresponding notion on $W$, which consists of a pair of assumptions we will now present.
 In fact, it will be much more convenient to consider the \textit{reversed window} $M:= -W$ in the internal space.
-It thus as well consists of a $n$-dimensional compact convex polytope in $\mathbb{R}^n$, whose boundary is given by $\partial M = -\partial W$.
-Now if we let $f$ to be any $n-1$ dimensional face of $M$ we then set
+It as well consists of a $n$--dimensional compact convex polytope in $\mathbb{R}^n$, whose boundary is given by $\partial M = -\partial W$.
+If we now let $f$ be any $(n-1)$ dimensional face of $M$, we define:

 \begin{itemize}

 \item $A_f$ or $A_f^0$ to be the affine hyperplane generated by $f$.

 \item $H_f$ or $H_f^0$ be the corresponding linear hyperplane in $\mathbb{R}^n$.